 An agent or custodian is a person or institution given authority by an individual to act in his or her place on certain legal or financial matters.
 Our Trust Division, as agent, will safekeep securities, collect interest or dividends and make investment changes at the customer’s direction.
 Customers are provided accounting statements of all transactions.

 Revocable trusts can be started, amended or revoked during an individual’s lifetime.
 If the trust agreement so provides, the trust is a probate avoidance and may continue beyond the lifetime of the customer.

 Revocable trusts can provide great diversity and options regarding estate planning, investment management and financial organization.

 Irrevocable Life Insurance Trusts

 This service is for customers who prefer to direct their assets for retirement.
-This arrangement is similar to an agent or custodial relationship, appealing to the customer who is familiar with the stock market.
-Full-service investment advice is available if preferred.
+This arrangement is like an agent or custodial relationship, appealing to the customer who is familiar with the stock market.
+Full-service investment advice is available, if preferred.

 Pension and Profit Sharing Plans